 Little is also known about how widespread these letters were read or received.
 Not much information is readily available as to whether or not the early church fathers had read such letters.
-If any of them had it would be assumed that the Alexandrian ones would have been the ones with access to these texts.
+If any of them had read them it would be assumed that the Alexandrian church farhers would have been the ones with access to these texts.

 The First Apocalypse of James

 It is the Lord who spoke with me: “See now the completion of my redemption.
 I have given you a sign of these things, James, my brother.
 For not without reason have I called you my brother, although you are not my brother materially.
 And I am not ignorant concerning you; so that when I give you a sign – know and hear.”

 “Nothing existed except Him-who-is.
 He is unnameable and ineffable.
 I myself am also unnameable, from Him-who-is, just as I have been given a number of names – two from Him-who-is.
 And I, I am before you.
 Since you have asked concerning femaleness, femaleness existed, but femaleness was not first.
 And it prepared for itself powers and gods.
 But it did not exist when I came forth, since I am an image of Him-who-is.
 But I have brought forth the image of him so that the sons of Him-who-is might know what things are theirs and what things are alien (to them).
 Behold, I shall reveal to you everything of this mystery.
 For they will seize me the day after tomorrow.
 But my redemption will be near.”